jielien/oop_quacc_wpf/wiki/README.md

 > op **#arg**

 This command checks whether you have registered a shortcut to a *source* with the name `#arg`.
+If it is not recognised as a shortcut, QUACC tries to navigate to and open the *source* directly.

 ### Add Shortcut